xyligan-gp/discord-player-music/docs/general/examples/index.md

-# Examples for creating a bot on discord.js v13
+# A small example of writing a music bot using module

 This is just the smallest part of what can be done.
-More examples can be found here: **[discord-player-music/examples](https://github.com/xyligan-gp/discord-player-music/tree/dev/examples)**
+More examples can be found here: **[discord-player-music/examples](https://github.com/xyligan-gp/discord-player-music/tree/stable/examples)**

 ## Client and module initialization